makersacademy/shop-manager-challenge/README.md

  - find and print, in a formatted form, an order along with the items sold
  - create a new order with items sold and automatically create links in the join table
  - update partially or entirely an existing order (date, customer name and/or items sold)
+ - update items remaining stock when they are added to a new order
  - delete an existing order
  - print a feedback message when a task has been successfully executed

-Exception handled:
+Exceptions handled:

- - invalid input - most invalid input will prompt the user for a new answer
+ - most invalid input will prompt the user for a new answer
  - find method with id not found - the user will be prompt for a new order id
  - create a new order with non-valid items among valid ones - non-valid items will be ignored, creation will be processed without them and a message "n items not found were ignored" will be printed.

-Known issues:
+Need to be fixed:

+ - create method - adding multiple times the same item to the item list -> will cause a program crash
+ - create and update methods - entering a non-valid format for date -> will cause a program crash
- - updating list of items of an order with non-valid items -> will empty the list
+ - update method - entering non-existent item ids in list of item update prompt -> will empty the list
+ - update method - selecting a non-existent order -> will cause a program crash
- - entering wrong format for date -> cause program crash
+ - update method - selecting a order with an empty list of items -> will cause a program crash
+ - "0 items not found was ignored" dont need be displayed -
 ```
 ```
 The Item Manager can: